EliTimeless/eli-react-run-web/README.md

 🏃‍♀️ Běhna Webpage

 Welcome to the **Běhna** webpage, a project that highlights the latest innovations, events, and interesting facts from the world of running.
-This webpage includes information on the latest trends in running, upcoming races worldwide, and fun facts about the running community.
+This webpage includes information on the latest trends in running, upcoming races in Europe, and fun facts about the running community.

 **Live Demo**: [Běhna on Netlify](https://behna-web.netlify.app)